BillTheBest/bosun/docs/expressions.md

 instead of concatenating series together, each series is reduced to a number, and those numbers created into a series.

+# Annotation Query Functions
+These function are available when annotate is enabled via Bosun's configuration.

+## Annotation Filters
+For the following annotation functions, `filter` is a string with the following specification.

+Items in a filter are in the format `keyword:value`.
+The value is either a glob pattern or literal string to match, or the reserved word `empty` which means that the value of the field is an empty string.

+Possible keywords are: `owner`, `user`, `host`, `category`, `url`, and `message`.

+All items can be combined in boolean logic by using paranthesis groupging, `!` as not, `AND` as logical and, and `OR` as logical or.

+For example, `"owner:sre AND ! user:empty"` would show things that belong to sre, and have a username specified.
+When annotations are created by a process, we don't specify a user.

+## antable(filter string, fieldsCSV string, startDuration, endDuration) Table
+Antable is meant for shoowing annotations in a Grafana table, where Grafana's "To Table Transform" under options is set to type "Table".

+See Annotation Filters above to understand filters.
+FieldsCSV is a list of columns to display in the table.
+They can be in any order.
+The possible columns you can include are: `start`, `end`, `owner`, `user`, `host`, `category`, `url`, `message`, `duration`.
+At least one column must be specified.

+For example: `antable("owner:sre AND category:outage", "start,end,user,owner,category,message", "8w", "")` will return a table of annotations with the selected columns in FieldCSV going back 8 weeks from the time of the query.

 # Reduction Functions

 All reduction functions take a seriesSet and return a numberSet with one element per unique group.